Temperature Regulation Affects Your Sleep Quality

 How to Keep the Perfect Sleep Temperature

-1. Say No To Heavy Meals and Caffeine: Big meals + caffeine = increased internal body temperature and a more challenging time getting to sleep.
-Limit yourself to nighttime light snacks and cut back on caffeine before sleep.
+1. Say No To Heavy Meals and Caffeine: Big meals and caffeine raise your body temperature.
+Stick to light snacks and avoid caffeine before sleep.

 Thermoregulation and Ecotypes